The Reserve Bank of Australia (RBA) has announced another hold in the cash rate, leaving it at 4.35 per cent.

 According to Colhoun, this “just allows the RBA board to claim continuing progress toward the 2.5 per cent inflation target” it’s trying to achieve by the second half of 2026.

-“On hold rates will likely not be welcomed by those struggling under high interest rates and high cost of living, however, the board has been clear that Australian interest rates will remain high until it has greater confidence that inflation will return to target,” Colhoun added.
+“On hold rates will likely not be welcomed by those struggling under high interest rates and high cost of living, however, the board has been clear that Australian interest rates will remain high until it has greater confidence that inflation will return to target,” Colhoun said.

 According to Finsure Group, brokers will have a key role to help guide mortgagors when the RBA does eventually decide to cut interest rates.